-You can also make this bread sweeter by adding in more sugar but with the range of flavors already in this bread recipe, adding in 1/2 cup of brown sugar would work great for a little more depth of flavor with the sweetness.
+You can also make this bread sweeter by adding in more sugar but with the range of flavors already in this bread recipe, adding in ½ cup of brown sugar would work great for a little more depth of flavor with the sweetness.

 You can use vegetable oil, canola oil, butter, or even coconut oil depending on what you are looking for.
-Each will add a little fat into the bread and makes it moister but butter can help to make the flavor a little richer whereas coconut oil makes it a bit healthier and adds a coconut flavor.
+Each will add a little fat into the bread and makes it moister but butter can help to make the flavor a little richer, whereas coconut oil makes it a bit healthier and adds a coconut flavor.

-If you keep this bread well stored at room temperature in an airtight container then you can expect it to last about 3-5 days and still taste great.
+If you keep this moist oatmeal chocolate chip banana bread well stored at room temperature in an airtight container, then you can expect it to last about 3-5 days and still taste great.

 You should be able to use quick oats in this banana bread recipe just fine but note that due to the extra processing on the quicker oats the oaty texture may be practically nonexistent.

 - One Bowl Chocolate Chip Banana Bread